JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 #### 1. Consistent Sleep
 Nine hours and on-time is so important.
 Sometimes I need to pull an all nighter, which is fine, but must be the rare exception.
 I'm a night owl, so my best work hours are between 11pm - 3am.
 Sorry Jackson, you'll need to find a way to work outside your best hours.
 10:00 pm - 6:30 am should be protected for sleep.

 Additionally, sleep just makes you more cheery, which definitely helps when interacting with your coworkers.
 You're less likely to be crabby and less prone to making technical as well as interpersonal snafus.
-And it's not fair to your coworkers or friends that have do deal your crabbiness when you're tired.
+And it's not fair to your coworkers or friends that have to deal with your crabbiness when you're tired.
 They deserve better from you tbh.

 During vacation this can be flexible.
 Also I'm starting to suspect, that I'm not just a night owl, but that my mind is calmer at the end of the long day, regardless if it's at night.

-Weekend work i know there's a habit of working late on Sat, but with the breathing techinques, doing a full workcycle Sunday is not an impossible hurdle.
+Weekend work i know there's a habit of working late on Sat, but with the breathing techniques, doing a full workcycle Sunday is not an impossible hurdle.

 #### 2. Triple Deadlines For Everything
 Project estimation or work estimations of any kinda must be 3x what you initially think, no exceptions.
 Things will always take longer than expected, since often you don't know what is required until you do that actual work.

 Additionally, security reviews need to be scoped initially.
-Sometimes, there'll be an review that you might not fully understand how large it is.
+Sometimes, there'll be a review that you might not fully understand how large it is.
 You need to treat some of these cases like consulting pentests, with a scope, accounts, walkthroughs, dedicated testing time, app needs to be completed...

 Consulting security reviews have a clearly defined scope and dedicated timebox for work.
-You're protect in a fashion from over work.
-But product engineering security reviews, unless you're part of the pentest team, has no scoped.
+You're protected in a fashion from over work.
+But product engineering security reviews, unless you're part of the pentest team, has no scope.
 And if it's a giant platform, doing comprehensive security review while juggling other projects makes doing a thorough review difficult.
 These types of review needs to be fully scoped out.

 #### 3. Work Backlog Depression
 If i don't make consistent contribution to this backlog, I notice my mood starts to get a little depressed.
 PTO is your safety net.
 When work starts stacking up and stress is increasing, book PTO immediately.
 The PTO should be 2 weeks to clear stuck items on the backlog, once a year.
 Anything less than 2 weeks is much less effective.